 The tour starts at the base of the house and heads up the stairway to the plaque that designated it a CA landmark.

-This is also where one of the two pieces that were taken from Hearst Castle are, the above tile in the ground.
-He worked at Hearst Castle and so many of the items are said to have come from there.
+This is also where one of the two pieces that were taken from Hearst Castle are, the first being the above tile in the ground.
+He worked at Hearst Castle, and so many of the items are said to have come from there.

-I also thought it was amazing how well Michael had keep everything original, there was letters he had received in this room and in the kitchen and other rooms there was still bills and even canned food.
+I also thought it was amazing how well Michael has kept everything original, there were letters he had received in this room, and in the kitchen, there were still bills and even canned food.

 He also hanged toilet seats on the walls as picture frames where he put some of his favorite people, mostly cowboys from the movies.

-As you continue to climb you will walk through the staircase that served as his fridge.
+As you continue to climb, you will walk through the staircase that served as his fridge.
 Yes, his fridge.
-He apparently told people it kept all of his food at a cool 55 degrees.
+He apparently told people it kept all of his food at a cold 55 degrees.

-From here you will see his room, complete with old clothing still in the closet and really unique wallpaper.
+From here, you will see his room, complete with old clothing still in the closet and unique wallpaper.

-The tour then heads into the kitchen which is one of the most well preserved and unique rooms in the house.
-It is also one of the nicest as it has more light then the others.
+The tour then heads into the kitchen, which is one of the most well preserved and unique rooms in the house.
+It is also one of the nicest as it has more light than the others.

 There are beer cans everywhere and even some walls that were built with the cans themselves.

 Art also put in what he called the wedding chapel.
-I am not sure if there were any weddings here but it did have a nice view!
+I am not sure if there were any weddings here, but it did have a beautiful view!

 One of the best parts of the house to me was the toilet that was on the roof.
 Michael said that he heard he would sit up there and watch the people who would come to visit.

-After that the tour was over.
-I really appreciate the way Michael has stepped in to keep this historical place running and I hope it is able to be maintained the way it currently is as it truly is the poor mans Hearst Castle.
+After that, the tour was over.
+I really appreciate the way Michael has stepped in to keep this historical place running, and I hope it can be maintained the way it currently is as it indeed is the poor man’s Hearst Castle.